dogmaticdev/IRON/README.md

 Memory: 8bit
 Variable5: 8bit
 ```

-As you can probably tell this instruction can make the Memory and Main Variable Synchronized or even make the Main Variable be ahead of the memory pointer.
-Which is not very good, because this will effect what the next Variable will be.

-# "-"
-This is similar to the "+" instruction except it only moves the read pointer forward and doesnt change the Main Variable.
-This should only be used in conjunction with "~" if absolutely necessary.
-I can think of no reason as to why this should be used in any other situation.

 # Idiomatic IRON
 Quite frankly the phrase "Idiomatic IRON" is somewhat ironic since I have no intention of making the syntax readable.